DoD-Platform-One/gitlab/chart/doc/charts/globals.md

 | `storage_options`| String  | `{}`    | [See below](#storage_options). |
 | `connection`     | String  | `{}`    | [See below](#connection). |

-The property structure is shared, and all properties here can be overriden by the individual items below.
+The property structure is shared, and all properties here can be overridden by the individual items below.
 The `connection` property structure is identical.

 **Notice:** The `bucket`, `enabled`, and `proxy_download` properties are the only properties that must be